-Overview of research goals Our lab uses a wide range of genetic and cell biological techniques to investigate the molecular mechanisms that co-regulate OR genes during the development of the mammalian (mouse) olfactory system.
-Our research is likely to reveal novel regulatory mechanisms, since no other transcriptional regime involves so many gene components (>1000 OR genes) and gene loci (>50 chromosomal locations).
-The specific models we are testing should contribute to our general understanding of epigenomics – the relationships between chromatin state, nuclear organization, and gene expression – an emerging field important for development of clinical strategies in gene therapy and stem cell research, as well as for our understanding of numerous chromatin-influenced diseases (e.g., cancer).
+Our lab uses a wide range of molecular biological techniques ranging from genetics/transgenics, cell biology (cell culturing and microscopy), genomics and bioinformatics, proteomics (protein studies), and chromatin analysis in order to study the development of olfactory sensory neurons.
+The specific models we are testing should contribute to our understanding of epigenomics – the relationship between chromatin state, gene expression, and cell differentiation – an emerging field important for development of clinical strategies in gene therapy and stem cell research, as well as for our understanding of numerous chromatin-influenced diseases (e.g., cancer).